Western Canada Women’s Conference

 Grant Making, Scholarships & Awards

-WCWC will utilize a (3) pronged approach for their reinvestment back in to community: (1) Call for proposals (2) Youth scholarships, and (3) Annual recognition of women who are leading change in their community.
+WCWC utilizes a (3) pronged approach for their reinvestment back in to community: (1) Call for proposals (2) Youth scholarships, and (3) Annual recognition of women who are leading change in their community.

 The purpose of this work is to be able to develop evidence informed projects that are centred in a community response to the equity issues directly impacting the communities we are supporting.
 Smaller communities have limited financial resources to be able to address the social challenges that impact rural and remote spaces.
 They are the least funded, yet have the highest rates of GBV, Gendered Employment Disparity and limited opportunities for advancement.
 Through this work, and through intentional collaboration, we aim to change the structures that continue to limit efficient and necesary supports.